OMNIWRITER

 OmniWriter is a word processor for the Commodore 64 home computer HESware.
-Called the "dean of Commodore 64 word-processing programs" in Stewart Brand's Whole Earth Software Catalog and Review, OmniWritersold at a list price of USD$79.
+Called the "dean of Commodore 64 word-processing programs" in Stewart Brand's Whole Earth Software Catalog and Review, OmniWritersold at a list price of US$79.
 It was specifically recommended for home business use.

 The package included a reference card that fits around the Commodore's function keys, customizable colors and a scrolling 80-column width display.
 The maximum file size is 23 pages, but multiple files can be chained for printing.
 OmniWriter can import up to 240 columns of data from Microsoft Multiplan.